 What is Print in VBA Excel?

-After all the hard work we have done to present the report to the manager we usually send emails.
-But in some cases in the meeting, your manager needs a hard copy of your reports, in those scenarios you need to print the report you have in the spreadsheet.
-One of the reasons your manager needs a print out of the report could be it is a very large report to read on the computer.
+After all the hard work we have done to present the report to the manager, we usually send emails.
+But in some cases in the meeting, your manager needs a hard copy of your reports.
+In those scenarios, you need to print the report you have in the spreadsheet.
+One of the reasons your manager needs a print out of the report could be a very large report to read on the computer.
 In a worksheet, you must have already familiar with printing the reports.
 In this article, we will show you how to print using VBA coding.
 Follow this article for the next 15 minutes to learn how to print reports in VBA.

 Syntax of VBA PrintOut in VBA Excel